 Cyber-bullying takes place online, such as through social networking sites, messaging apps or gaming sites.
 Like other forms of bullying, it is the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
-(See also the School Behaviour and Discipline Policy and Anti Bullying Strategy)
+(See also the Behaviour and Discipline policy)